sebastian-east/sos-imitation-learning/README.md

 # sos-imitation-learning

-This repository contains the code from the numerical experiments presented in [Imitation Learning of Stabilizing Policies for Nonlinear Systems](https://www.sciencedirect.com/science/article/pii/S094735802200070X).
+This repository contains the code from the numerical experiments presented in [Imitation Learning of Stabilizing Policies for Nonlinear Systems](https://www.sciencedirect.com/science/article/pii/S094735802200070X) and at the 2022 European Control Conference.

 The contents of this repository are freely available under the [MIT License](https://choosealicense.com/licenses/mit/).